Rahulhimself/Mobile-Device-Usage-and-User-Behavior/README.md

 ### iOS Profile: iOS users in the sample show a more balanced Gender split and peak screen time in the 55–60 age group.
 <hr>

-## some Insights

-## 1. Validate and Standardize Screen Time Metric

-### Current Issue: The chart "Sum of Screen On Time (hours/day) by Age" displays a Sum of hours (e.g., 162 hours for age 30)1, which is misleading as it represents the total time across an entire group, not the typical individual usage.
-This makes comparisons between groups of different sizes unreliable.

-### Next Step Description:The underlying DAX (Data Analysis Expressions) measure for the "Screen On Time" visual must be changed from a $\text{SUM}$ calculation to an $\text{AVERAGE}$ calculation.
-This will ensure the visual displays the Average Screen Time per User (hours/day) for each age bracket.
-This change will provide a true representation of engagement and allow for fair, comparative analysis of how different demographics utilize their mobile devices.